 Join the Dream Team on Kilimanjaro

-We have the same base camp manager, guides, servers, tent crew and we usually have the same 30-40 staff with us on each of our Kilimanjaro climbs.
-We have put over 2,000 people on the summit.
-Our staff want to work for us and give you a safe and amazing experience on the mountain as we make sure they are well looked after.
-Our head guide has trekked to Everest base camp and climbed Island peak with us in 2017 and Voted Best Guide on Kilimanjaro and others will follow.
+We have the same base camp manager, guides, servers, tent crew and generally the same 30-40 staff with us on each of our Kilimanjaro climbs.
+We have helped over 3,000 people on the summit.
+Our staff want to work for us and give you a safe and amazing experience on the mountain because we make sure they are well looked after.
+Our head guide has trekked to Everest base camp and climbed Island peak with us in 2017 and Voted Best Guide on Kilimanjaro, and we are confident that others will follow.

-After looking after the staff and paying them correctly, the next thing is you need to pick the right itinerary for most people A MINIMUM of 8 days on the mountain is needed to give you a safer and more successful ascent and descent.
+One of the most important things you must consider when choosing your Kilimanjaro climb is how many days you will spend.
+In our opinion MINIMUM of 8 days on the mountain is needed to give you a safer and more successful ascent and descent.
 The more days the better.
-Any less than this and you are running the risk of falling into that 48% of people how do not make it to the summit because of serious altitude related issues.
+Any less than this and you are running the risk of falling into that 40% of people who do not make it to the summit because of serious altitude related issues.

-You need more time for the body to adapt to the lack oxygen, especially in the critical zone of 3,500m/ 11,482 feet to 4,000m/ 13,123 feet and you can not force this.
-Yes everybody adapts differently but you still need to be safe, careful and take your time increasing the elevation you go to on a daily basis.
-You should never be moving higher than 700m/ 2,300 feet in one day.
-Above 3,500m/ 11,500 feet you should be looking at making jumps of 500m/1,640 feet per day.
+You need more time for the body to adapt to the lack oxygen, especially in the critical zone of 3,500m/ 11,482 feet to 4,000m/ 13,123 feet.
+You can not force this.
+Yes, everybody adapts differently to altitude, however you still need to be safe and careful and take your time going to new heights each day.
+Ideally, when going to altitude, you do not want to have jumps of more than 700m/ 2,300 feet, in one day.
+Above 3,500m/ 11,500 feet, you don’t want to make a jump of more than 500m/1,640 feet per day.
 The only exception to this should be for a summit night, when you reach the high point, then get out of high altitude quickly.

-Breathing techniques, low heart rates, excellent hydration and pacing are all really important to be safe and successful.
-You also need excellent physical conditioning to be able to walk up and down hills with a weighted back pack at high altitude.
+Breathing techniques, low heart rates, excellent hydration and pacing are all extremely important to be safe and successful.
+You also need excellent physical conditioning to be able to walk up and down hills with a weighted backpack at high altitude.
 We can help you with this.
-Don’t wait, drop us an E-MAIL TODAY.
+So don’t wait, drop us an E-MAIL TODAY.

-If you want to do more for the local people you can bring cloths, school items and gifts and we will deliver them to a local orphanage that we support.
+If you want to do more for the local people, then you can bring clothes, school items and gifts and we will deliver them to a local orphanage that we support.
 Alternatively, if you would like to support our porters to learn English and up skill, do let us know.
 We have staff looking to improve their knowledge and we can arrange this.